schlossm/MSFramework/README.md

 ##SQL

 MSFramework has its own SQL class: `MSSQL`.
-This class supports all SQL `SELECT`, `SELECT INTO`, `FROM`, `JOIN`, `INSERT INTO` (no support for `INSERT INTO SELECT`), `UPDATE`, `ORDER BY`, `LIMIT`, and `WHERE` combinations.  `MSSQL` also supports all of the SQL functions.
+This class supports all SQL `SELECT`, `SELECT INTO`, `FROM`, `JOIN`, `INSERT INTO` (no support for `INSERT INTO SELECT`), `UPDATE`, `DELETE FROM`, `ORDER BY`, `LIMIT`, and `WHERE` combinations.  `MSSQL` also supports all of the SQL functions.
 This class is overload and security safe, and will automatically sanitize its input, throwing catchable errors when it encounters illegal text.
 MSFramework uses this class for processing SQL queries up to a database.

 See the `MSSQL` class for more info.